HardlyDifficult/Tutorials/Chapter2.md

 </details>

+## Animate characters death

+TODO Player DeathEffectThrobToDeath,

+TODO FaQ why not animation?
+Could, more on that next chapter.
+This is yet another way.

 ## Rotate the character when he walks the other way

 Flip the character's sprite when he switches between walking left and walking right.

 <details><summary>How</summary>

- - Create a C# script "RotateEntity" under Assets/Code/Components/Movement.
+ - Create a C# script "RotateFacingDirection" under Assets/Code/Components/Movement.
- - Select the character GameObject and add the RotateEntity component.
+ - Select the character GameObject and add the RotateFacingDirection component.
  - Paste in the following code:

 ```csharp